 Traditional divorce in Iowa is the legal process of dissolving a marriage.
 This process involves not only legally ending the marriage, but also resolves issues such as child custody, child support, property division, retirement accounts, debts and real estate.
 In a Traditional Divorce, the divorce will be filed directly with the court and will be subject to court dates, deadlines and other requirements ordered by a Judge.
-Unless the parties reach settlement, the case will proceed to trial and Judge will determine the outcome of the divorce proceeding.
+Unless the parties reach settlement through negotiations or mediation, the case will proceed to trial and Judge will determine the outcome of the divorce proceeding.

 Does it matter who files first?

 In Iowa, there is generally no difference or advantage to being the party to file.
-The party filing will be required to pay the filing fee to the Clerk of Court of $185.00.
-This will be added to the court costs which may be assessed to one party or divided between the parties.
+The party filing will be required to pay the filing fee to the Clerk of Court of $265.00.
+This amount will be considered as part of the court costs which may be assessed to one party or divided between the parties.

 Do I have to say why I want the divorce?